holgern/pyRdatasets/README.md

 The datasets were extracted from various R packages and stored as gzip packed pickle files in pandas DataFrame structure.
 A description to each dataset can be found here: http://vincentarelbundock.github.io/Rdatasets/datasets.html

+The package has a size around 25 Mb.

 ## Installation
 ```
 pip install rdatasets